Introduction

 .scrubbedOf(jsonPointer("/published").replacement("[scrubbed published]")) (2)

-.verify(inFile(nextToTest().filenameExtension("json"))) (3)
+.by(file(nextToTest().filenameExtension("json"))) (3)

 1 scrubs the dynamically assigned id node on the root level of the JSON and replaces it with "[scrubbed id]"